Zaxiure/hyprland-csharp/README.md

-Still working this out, will be an IPC wrapper for hyprland.
+Still working this out, will be a C# IPC wrapper for hyprland.